Catie Munnings

 Catherine Elizabeth Munnings (born 15 November 1997) is a British rally driver.
-The daughter of former rally driver Chris Munnings, she currently competes in the new electric off-road racing series Extreme E for the Andretti United team.
+The daughter of former rally driver Chris Munnings, she currently competes in the electric off-road racing series, Extreme E, for Andretti Altawkilat XE.
 She has previously raced in the European Rally Championship, winning the championship's Ladies' Trophy in 2016.
 She also presented Catie's Amazing Machines on the BBC television channel CBeebies.

 Biography

 Childhood and personal life

 Munnings was born on 15 November 1997.
 She is the daughter of the rally driver and instructor Chris Munnings and his wife Tracey.
 From the age of seven Munnings was educated at the all-girls school Kent College, Pembury, and took three A level examinations.
 She acted as deputy head girl, an academic, and a performing arts and music scholar.
+Munning grew up riding quads and old cars around her parents' farm.
+At the age of 17, she began driving on the test track with Peugeot.
 Munnings competed in national athletics tournaments and was talent-spotted as a dancer.
 She combined her academic studies with her rally career, and declined a place at university.
 Munnings works with former racing driver Susie Wolff on her Dare to be Different campaign which encourages more girls to take up a career in motor racing, and the IAM RoadSmart charity.
 She has named the 1982 World Rally Championship runner-up Michèle Mouton as the person she idolises the most.
 Munnings currently lives with her family at their farm in Headcorn in Kent.
 When not competing in rally, she works at her parents' corporate events company.